Jean-Yves Lacoste

 Lacoste's influential 1994 book Experience and the Absolute argues against the modern prizing of "religious experience" and defends the view that God is knowable as lovable but does not give himself by way of experience or feeling.

-In 2010, Lacoste delivered the James W. Richards lectures at the University of Virginia while he was a Visiting Professor of Religious Studies.
+In 2010, Lacoste delivered the James W. Richards lectures at the University of Virginia while he was a visiting professor of Religious Studies.
 His paper, "From Theology to Theological Thinking", called for erasing rigid distinctions between philosophical and theological disciplines.

+In a recent Preface to In Search of Speech, the latest English translation (by the distinguished British Anglican theologian Oliver O'Donovan), Jean-Luc Marion describes the unique challenges of Lacoste's unassuming erudition and identifies Lacoste as "at the forefront of those who think philosophically without being trapped in a philosophy."
+He states that "the great methodological lesson of Lacoste's entire work" is that "a true theologian must become philosophical enough not to remain so philosophical as to fail to enter into his own hermeneutical situation."